All Collections

 As long as your domain is pointed to Hostinger by A record, the changes you should make to your DNS zone can be found in the Email Deliverability section on cPanel:

-After making any changes to your domain's DNS zone, DNS propagation starts.
-Give it some time to complete, and your email service will be up and running smoothly 💡
+After making any changes to your domain's DNS zone, allow a few hours for DNS propagation to complete, and your email service will be up and running.

 If Your Domain Is Pointed Elsewhere via an A Record